lijun99/isce2-install/README.md

        which clang # show /usr/bin/clang
        clang --version # Apple clang version  12.0.5 (clang-1205.0.22.11)

-If not, you may install the full version of Xocde, or simply the Command Line Tools,
+If not, you may install the full version of Xcode, or simply the Command Line Tools,

       sudo xcode-select --install